HEERF I (CARES Act)

-GC received $2,041,014 in funding from Federal Higher Education Emergency Relief Funding (HEERF I), also known as the CARES Act to assist students who were affected financially due to financial hardship related to Coronavirus.
-Many of our students have received these emergency funds because they met a set of criteria based on guidance from the U.S. Department of Education and the University System of Georgia.
-All funding disbursed to students should be used for expenses related to Coronavirus.
+GC received $2,041,014 in funding from Federal Higher Education Emergency Relief Funding (HEERF I), also known as the CARES Act to assist students who were affected financially due to hardship related to Coronavirus.
+All funding has been disbursed to GC Students to assist them with any expenses related to Coronavirus based on guidance from the U.S. Department of Education and the University System of Georgia.

 - GC distributed approximately $1.4 million to all qualifying students based on the tiered EFC outlined below for Spring 20 Semester.
 No application process applied to this group.
 Students who had a FAFSA on file for the 2019-2020 or 2020-2021 aid year with an Estimated Family Contribution (EFC) of $0 - $25,000 were automatically awarded based on the requirements below.
 Students with EFCs of greater than $25,000 could apply using the CARES Act application below and were offered $300 if approved.

 EFC $0 - $5,576 = $800 award

 - In a continuous effort to assist our students, an additional disbursement of $300 was disbursed to all students who received CARES Funds for Spring term 2020 and were enrolled during Summer term prior to June 15, 2020.
 Students received these funds mid- June 2020.

 - Students who were not automatically offered the emergency grant were considered for funding if they met ALL of the following eligibility requirements:

 - Had not already received emergency financial aid grant funds from the CARES Act (unless additional supporting documentation was submitted for review)